frankzhewang/merchandise-test/README.md

     cd two-store/bin
     ./run-gen-demand <output path>
     ```
-    Note that due to the sizes of demand files, the output path should be on the lustre scratch space of KillDevil.
+    Due to the sizes of demand files, the `<output path>` should be on the lustre scratch space of KillDevil.
 Your personal   `/lustre` directory should look like `/lustre/scr/y/o/youronyen`.
 For details, see   [here](http://help.unc.edu/help/getting-started-on-killdevil/#P63_6342).

     You should always make sure that the submitted jobs have been completed before you proceed to the next step.
 To check job status, use `bjobs` command.